lanagarmire/DeepProg/README.md

 ```

-* Finally, two example scripts are availables in ./examples/ which will assist you to build a model from scratch and load and use the original model
+* Finally, two example scripts are availables in ./examples/ which will assist you to build a model from scratch with test and real data

 ## contact and credentials
 * Developer: Olivier Poirion (PhD)
 * contact: opoirion@hawaii.edu, o.poirion@gmail.com

-* Developer: Kumardeep Chaudhary (PhD)
-* contact: kumardee@hawaii.edu , ckumardeep@gmail.com